VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

 1. Create `vmauth` config

-Create a vmauth configuration by running the command below fater changing `victoriametrics_ip_or_hostname` to the ip or hostname of your victoriametrics instance.
+Create a vmauth configuration by running the command below after changing `victoriametrics_ip_or_hostname` to the ip or hostname of your victoriametrics instance.

 ```sh
 mkdir -p ./vmauth && cat <<END >./vmauth/auth.yaml